-People regularly ask us whether they should use a trust to protect assets n case they go to a nursing home.
+People regularly ask us whether they should use a trust to protect assets in case they go to a nursing home.
 The answer is, … maybe.
 If your crystal ball can predict the future, then we can answer that question with certainty (our crystal ball doesn’t work).

 Medicaid has rules that apply to any trust you create (called a self-settled trust).
 The rules apply if you, your spouse or others (named in the statute) who act for you create the trust or if the trust is funded with your assets.
 Exceptions to this general rule include true third party-trusts (because you didn’t create or fund them), testamentary trusts and properly structured special needs trusts.